Nordln/indesign-html-merge/README.md

 # Indesign HTML5 Merging and Optimisation Workflow

 This repository contains a set of Python scripts designed to prepare and optimise HTML files exported from Adobe InDesign for web publication.
 The workflow processes raw HTML exports, merges them into a single file, and applies various optimisation techniques to reduce file size while maintaining quality.
+Connectively, this workflow mimics some of the function of ajarproduction's In5 indesign plugin.

 ## Use Case